Cybersecurity For The Stack

 Mask Errors -> You should mask all application error messages.
 A failure shouldn't expose software used in your underlying infrastructure.

-Mask Application Details -> You should mask as many application details as possible such as webserver version, language used, database, etc.
+Mask Application Details -> You should mask as many application details as possible such as webserver version, language used, database, etc. There is no legitimate reason to provide hackers with additional information that could be used against you.

-5 Request -> User requests login page & logs in
+5 Request -> User requests login page

 Form Validation -> You should be validating all form fields on the front-end collection & back-end on submission.